abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-2/index.md

 I know we're mimetic creatures, and René Girard has a whole mimesis theory.
 But it's much easier than that.
 Don't imitate.
 Don't copy.
 Just do your own thing.
 No one can compete with you on being you.
 It's that simple.

 And so the more authentic you are to who you are, and what you love to do, the less competition you're gonna have.
-So, you can escape competition through authenticity when you realize that no one can compete with you on being you.
+So, you can escape competition through authenticity when you realise that no one can compete with you on being you.
 And normally that would have been useless advice pre-internet.
 Post-internet you can turn that into a career.

 Summary: